-You may choose to receive your Plan account in any of the forms of benefit that are made available to you by TIAA-CREF with respect to the investment options you have elected.
+You may choose to receive your Plan account in any of the forms of benefit that are made available to you with respect to the investment options you have elected.
 These may include but are not limited to:

-- ♦ a single sum payment; or - ♦ application of your Plan account to the purchase of a single life annuity (with equal monthly payments to you for your lifetime) or a joint and survivor annuity (with equal monthly payments to you for your lifetime, followed by equal monthly payments to your surviving spouse or eligible domestic partner in an amount equal to 50% or 75% (as you choose) of the monthly amount payable to you during your lifetime.
+- a single sum payment (the default form of payment under the Plan); or - ♦ application of your Plan account to the purchase of a single life annuity (with equal monthly payments to you for your lifetime) or a joint and survivor annuity (with equal monthly payments to you for your lifetime, followed by equal monthly payments to your surviving spouse or eligible domestic partner in an amount equal to 50% or 75% (as you choose) of the monthly amount payable to you during your lifetime.

-If you terminate employment with the University and your account balance is \$1,000.00 or less, it will be automatically paid as a lump sum as soon as is practicable.
+If you terminate employment with the University and your account balance is \$1,000 or less, it will be automatically paid as a lump sum.